oppia/oppia-web-developer-docs/Running-Tests.md

 ```
 This will load a test version of the server (on ports 4444 and 4445), open a Google Chrome browser and automatically run through a series of simulated user actions.
 If any of the tests fail the simulation will attempt to move on to the next test, and then report the problem at the end.
 However a single failure may leave the browser in a state (e.g. with an open alert message) that causes a cascade of failures in the other tests, so generally the first failure reported is the significant one.

-The integration tests are also sharded across 5 Chrome browser instances.
+The integration tests are also sharded across 3 Chrome browser instances.
 It is recommended to close background processes to maximize the test performance.
 However, it may be preferable to run a single test.
-Sharding requires one additional change besides naming a test to "iit" to run a single test: when running the integration test script, use the following argument to disable sharding:
+Sharding requires one additional change besides naming a test to "fit" to run a single test: when running the integration test script, use the following argument to disable sharding:
 ```
     bash scripts/run_integration_tests.sh --sharding=false
 ```